What is fitness?

 as good as possible.
 Getting more fit, even a little bit, can improve your

 You don't have to be an athlete to be fit.
-Athletes reach
+A brisk half-hour walk every

-day reach a good level of fitness.
-Even people who can't do that much can work
+day can help you reach a good level of fitness.
+And if this is hard for you, you can work

-toward some level of fitness that helps them feel better and have more
+toward a level of fitness that helps you feel better and have more

 What are the benefits of fitness?